Whether you’re shopping for your very first bass guitar, or your 5th…it never really gets much easier.

 And while there are literally hundreds to choose from, there are really only TWO in particular to definitely consider…

 As they’ve been industry standards ever since the electric bass guitar was first invented…and have gone mostly unchanged for the last half century.

 - Fender Precision Bass (P-Bass)

 - Fender Jazz Bass

-But as you can see in the picture above, the differences between them aren’t entirely obvious, huh?
+As you can see in the picture, the differences between them aren’t entirely obvious.
 So let’s discuss them now…

 The 3 notable differences between the P-Bass and Jazz Bass are: